Annalise Keating: Season 1

 This season is set chronologically before and after the murder of Sam Keating.
 In flashbacks, Annalise is introduced as a criminal defense teacher at Middleton University who chooses students Laurel Castillo, Michaela Pratt, Connor Walsh, Asher Millstone, and Wes Gibbins to work exclusively in her law firm, where she is assisted by associates Frank Delfino and Bonnie Winterbottom.
 The body of Lila Stangard, a student who had been missing for months, is found and eventually it is revealed that Annalise's husband Sam was having an affair with Lila before she died.
 Lila's best friend Rebecca Sutter gets romantically involved with Gibbins while the local police department is investigating both Sutter and Lila's ex-boyfriend Griffin O'Reilly.
 When Sam starts suspecting that Rebecca is aware of his affair with Lila, he becomes violent towards her and attacks her one night when she tries to transfer his laptop data to a flash drive.
 Gibbins, Walsh, Pratt and Castillo appear to help Rebecca and during the showdown Michaela pushes Sam over the banister and onto the floor below.
 Sam is presumed dead, and the five ponder their next move, only to have Sam leap up and attack Rebecca.
 Wes clobbers Sam on the head with a trophy, killing him.
 The five burn his body in the woods under Annalise's complicity, who is aware of the murder and helps them to build up an alibi.

-In flash-forwards, Annalise deals with the police investigating Sam's whereabouts, which Annalise makes it looks connected to Lila's death by making their affair public.
+In flash-forwards, Annalise deals with the police investigating Sam's whereabouts, which Annalise makes look connected to Lila's death by making their affair public.
 Sam's sister Hannah Keating arrives in town searching for the truth and accusing Annalise of lying.
 The remains of Sam are found and Annalise incriminates her lover Nate Lahey as a way to avoid her student's arrest.
 However, she tries to help him go free by offering him a number of a fellow lawyer.
 She calls her mother to counsel her throughout this moment, though they have multiple arguments.
 One night, Wes calls her frightened and asks her to go to his apartment.
 There, she finds him and the others and learns that they strapped Rebecca with tape and locked her in the bathroom.
 Subsequently, the group takes Rebecca to the Keatings' household's basement, where they keep her while trying to build a case against her, framing her of killing Lila, a theory that they start believing when multiples proofs show up.
 When they decide to let her go after not finding anything concrete, Rebecca is gone.
 Annalise blames Wes for her whereabouts, whilst in fact she and Frank hid the body of Rebecca, who was killed by someone unknown to them.